-You must not bleed a radiator when the heating is turned on as it may be too hot to touch and hot water could spray out of it.
+You must not bleed a radiator when the heating is turned on as it may be too hot to touch and hot water could spray out of it, potentially causing burns to the skin.
 Ensure the heating is turned off before you begin bleeding a radiator.
-Letting out air when the pump is running will only draw more air into the system from elsewhere.
+Additionally, letting out air when the pump is running will only draw more air into the system from elsewhere.

-Can I use automatic radiator valves to bleed my radiators?
+Can you use automatic radiator valves to bleed a radiator?

 How do I know if bleeding my radiators has worked?

 Once you’ve closed your radiator valves, it’s safe to turn your central heating and hot water back on.
-If you’ve been successful, your radiators should start to heat up within a few minutes.
+If you’ve been successful, your radiators should start to heat up within a few minutes, and the heat will be distributed evenly across the whole radiator.
 You can also check the pressure gauge on your boiler and check that it reads between 1 and 2 bars.